Spearfoot/scripts-for-using-rsync/README.md

 The module script (__rsync-module.sh__) is strictly _push_ oriented: it can only be used to copy data from the local system to a remote rsync module because the target specifier has the `rsync://` prefix hard-coded.
 But you could easily modify a copy of this script and put the `rsync://` prefix on the source specifier if you need _pull_ capability.

 ### Prerequisites: SSH
-Since __rsync__ uses __ssh__, you will need to configure __ssh__ key-based authentication to allow logging on to your target servers without having to enter a password.
+Since __rsync__ typically uses __ssh__, you will need to configure __ssh__ key-based authentication to allow logging on to your target servers without having to enter a password.

 ### Prerequisites: rsync modules
 You will need to configure __rsync__ modules if you plan to use them as targets.

-On my FreeNAS server 'BOOMER' I have configured a single __rsync__ module named 'tank', with a path of /mnt/tank', access mode of 'Read and Write', user 'root', and group 'wheel'.
+Example: on my FreeNAS server 'BOOMER' I have configured a single __rsync__ module named 'tank', with a path of '/mnt/tank', access mode of 'Read and Write', user 'root', and group 'wheel'.

 ### Slow Network Performance

 Just about every __rsync__ user notices how slow it is at transferring data.
 This is usually due to using __ssh__ as the transport protocol, with its attendant encryption.
 A common approach to overcoming slow transfers is to use less CPU-intensive encryption algorithms or to do away with encryption altogether.
-I have found that using __rsync__ modules is faster than standalone mode, and that disabling encryption speeds up standalone transfers.
+I have found that using __rsync__ modules is much faster than standalone mode, and that disabling encryption speeds up standalone transfers.

-On my 10Gb network, I get transfer rates of up to 2Gb/s using __rsync-module.sh__, which is quite a bit faster than the typical __rsync-invoke.sh__ rate of roughly 800Mb/s.
+On my 10Gb network, I get transfer rates of up to 2Gb/s using __rsync-module.sh__, quite a bit faster than the typical __rsync-invoke.sh__ rate of roughly 800Mb/s.

 ### Windows ACL Data